-The port authority of Malaga grants the concession of the megayacht terminal to Island Global Yachting and Ocean Capital Partners.
+The port authority of málaga grants the concession of the megayates terminal to island global yachting and Ocean Capital Partners

 IGY (Island Global Yachting) and its Spanish partners, Ocean Capital Partners, will be able to start work on the megayacht dock at docks 1 and 2 of the port of Malaga.